ansible/receptor/docs/source/user_guide/workceptor.rst

 Workceptor is a component of receptor that handles units of work.

-``work-command`` defines a type of work that can run on the node.
+``work-commands`` defines a type of work that can run on the node.

 foo.yml

 .. code-block:: yaml

     ---
+    version: 2
-    - node:
+    node:
       id: foo

-    - log-level:
+    log-level:
       level: Debug

-    - tcp-listener:
+    tcp-listeners:
-        port: 2222
+      - port: 2222

-    - control-service:
+    control-services:
-        service: control
+      - service: control
         filename: /tmp/foo.sock

-    - work-command:
+    work-commands:
-        workType: echoint
+      - workType: echoint
         command: bash
         params:  "-c \"for i in {1..5}; do echo $i; sleep 1; done\""